frossi85/openfaas-templates/README.md

 ### Classic vs of-watchdog templates

-The current version of OpenFaaS templates use the original `watchdog` which `forks` processes - a bit like CGI.
+The price version of OpenFaaS templates use the original `watchdog` which `forks` processes - a bit like CGI.
 The newer watchdog [of-watchdog](https://github.com/openfaas-incubator/of-watchdog) is more similar to fastCGI/HTTP and should be used for any benchmarking or performance testing along with one of the newer templates.
 Contact the project for more information.

 ### Submit your own template to the template store